zhmcclient/zhmc-ansible-modules/docs/source/modules.rst

 Module Reference
 ----------------

-**IBM Z HMC Collection** provides several modules.
+The **IBM Z HMC collection** provides several modules.
 Reference material for each module contains documentation on what parameters the module accepts and what will returned.

 .. toctree::
    :maxdepth: 1